This charging and remissions policy complies with statutory requirements and is reviewed on an annual basis.

 There will be no charge for the following activities:

-• education provided wholly or mostly during school hours.
-This includes the supply of any materials, books, instruments, other equipment and also transport provided in school hours to carry pupils between the school and an
+- education provided wholly or mostly during school hours.
+This includes the supply of any materials, books, instruments, other equipment and also transport provided in school hours to carry pupils between the school and an activity;

-• entry for a prescribed public examination including re-sits provided that a pupil has been prepared for it at the school.
+- entry for a prescribed public examination including re-sits if the pupil has been prepared for it at the school

-• where there are insufficient contributions to make the activity viable then the activity will be cancelled.
+- where there are insufficient contributions to make the activity viable, or the school cannot fund it from some other source, then the activity will be cancelled.